KwabynaTheAnalyst/trivy-image-scan-pipeline/README.md

 - Job fails during gating
 - HTML report shows the triggering finding

-These examples show how the gate helps prevent unsafe images from proceeding further into a CI/CD pipeline.

 ## Optional: SBOM and SAST Workflows

-In addition to image scanning, this repository includes optional workflows for SBOM generation and static analysis.
-These jobs produce artifacts that support supply chain visibility and code review, without blocking the main build.

 ### SBOM Generation (Syft)

-The SBOM workflow uses Syft to generate an SPDX JSON SBOM from the repository source and uploads it as an artifact.
-This job provides an inventory of components that can be used for vulnerability management and compliance documentation.
+Generates an SPDX JSON SBOM and uploads it as an artifact.

 ### SAST Scan (Semgrep)

-The SAST workflow runs Semgrep against the Python application and saves a SARIF report.
-The job is configured as non-blocking so that findings are recorded but do not fail the pipeline.
-This job demonstrates static analysis integration in CI and produces artifacts that can be viewed in supporting tools or used during reviews.
+Runs Semgrep against the Python code and produces a SARIF report (non-blocking).

 ## Why This Project Matters

-This workflow supports:

 - Early detection of known vulnerabilities
 - Enforcement of risk tolerance before deployment
 - Improved visibility into image components
 - Practical application of supply chain security controls
 - Simple integration with CI processes

-It reinforces the ability to secure containerized workloads using common DevSecOps practices.

 ## RMF Control Mapping